bytefish/bytefish.de/blog/apache_flink_series_1.md

 author: Philipp Wagner
 summary: This article shows how to work with Apache Flink.

+In this series of articles I want to show how to build an application with Apache Flink.

+> Apache Flink is an open source platform for distributed stream and batch data processing.
+Flink’s core
+> is a streaming dataflow engine that provides data distribution, communication, and fault tolerance for
+> distributed computations over data streams.
+Flink also builds batch processing on top of the streaming
+> engine, overlaying native iteration support, managed memory, and program optimization.

-In this series of articles we are building an application, that processes the hourly weather measurements of more than 1,600 weather stations with Apache Flink.
-The articles will show how to write custom Source functions for generating data and is going to implement custom Sink functions for PostgreSQL and Elasticsearch.
+We are going to build an application, that processes the hourly weather measurements of more than 1,600 weather stations with Apache Flink.
+The articles will show how to write custom Source functions for generating data and how to implement custom
+Sink functions for writing to PostgreSQL and Elasticsearch.

 ## Source Code ##